Name the cavity that extends from the nares to pharynx (air enters here during restful breathing).

 cricoarytenoid joint adducts and abducts the vocal folds, while the cricothyroid joint lengthens the vocal folds (increasing tension and controlling pitch)

-Name the seven laryngeal elevators.
+Name four of the seven laryngeal elevators.

 Diagastricus (anterior and posterior)